Criminal Justice Society

 Employment Seminars-In addition to periodic workshops with Career Services at UGA, a federal employment seminar has been held during the Spring term for the past several years.

 Alumni Panel- This function is held annually on the Friday before UGA Homecoming and brings together graduates of the Criminal Justice Studies Program to speak to current undergraduates.

 Annual Graduation and Awards Banquet- Criminal Justice Society contributes to the Programs banquet held each Spring term.

-Talarico Lecture- This organization also contributes to the Annual Susette Talarico lecture.
+Susette Talarico Lecture- This organization also contributes to the annual Susette Talarico lecture.